hybridgroup/gobot/platforms/upboard/up2/README.md

-# UP2 (Squared)
+# UP2

-The UP2 Board is a single board SoC computer based on the Intel Apollo Lake processor.
+The UP2 Board aka "Up Squared" is a single board SoC computer based on the Intel Apollo Lake processor.
 It has built-in GPIO, PWM, SPI, and I2C interfaces.

 For more info about the UP2 Board, go to [http://www.up-board.org/upsquared/](http://www.up-board.org/upsquared/).

 ## How to Install

-### Setting up your UP2 board
+### Update operating system and BIOS on UP2 board

 We recommend updating to the latest Ubuntu 16.04 and BIOS v3.3 when using the UP2 board.
 To update your UP2 OS go to: